HassaniAtefe/hassaniatefe.github.io/index.md

 🎓 Advised by <a href="https://scholar.google.com/citations?hl=en&user=tb6CVoAAAAAJ&view_op=list_works&sortby=pubdate">Dr. Islem Rekik</a>

 My research focuses on the theory and practical applications of AI and Machine Learning, especially in Medical Imaging and Federated Learning.
 I am working as a research intern supervised by Dr. Islem Rekik in the <a href="https://basira-lab.com/">BASIRA Lab</a> at Imperial College London.
-At the BASIRA Lab, my research focuses on multi-task federated learning with highly heterogeneous data in medical imaging.
+At the BASIRA Lab, my research focuses on multi-task federated learning with highly heterogeneous medical image classification tasks.

 <!-- I was a visiting researcher in the Bio-Imaging lab at Antwerp University, from 2021 to 2022, where my research was focused on signal processing using electrophysiological recordings in the hippocampus with and without stimulation of cholinergic neurons in the medial septum in rats with the aim of providing valuable information for the development of new therapeutic strategies in Alzheimer’s Disease (AD). -->